 Here are three of the more common life insurance types:

-This type of life insurance aims to pay out an amount if you pass away at any time within the policy term.
+This type of life insurance aims to pay out a specified amount if you pass away at any time during the policy term.
 For instance, if you were to take out a level term policy for £100,000 for a period of 30 years, £100,000 would be paid out if you passed away at any time during that timeframe.
 Click on the link to find out more about level term life insurance.

 This is also sometimes referred to as decreasing term cover.
 The amount of cover reduces with this type of policy, usually in line with a mortgage, assuming a fixed interest rate.
 If you pass away within the term of the policy, the pay-out is designed to cover the outstanding balance of your mortgage, allowing your loved ones to stay within the property without having to worry about covering mortgage repayments.
 Click on the link to find out more about mortgage protection life insurance.

-Critical illness is an important type of insurance to consider.
+This is an important type of insurance to consider.
 You need to think, if you become seriously ill and couldn't work, would your family be able to cope financially?
-This type of policy would pay out in the event of you being diagnosed with one of the policy specified critical illnesses within the policy term.
+This type of policy would pay out in the event of you being diagnosed with one of the policy specified critical illnesses during the policy term.
 You can choose to have this cover on a level or decreasing term basis.
 Click on the link to find out more about critical illness cover.

 To decide if life insurance is worth it for you, compare life insurance quotes online today!